GmodRaMTeam/research_and_manufacturing/README.md

     These are the admins listed on the wiki/discord.
     The original moddb poster was: TheROsingleB
 #### Silverlan: https://steamcommunity.com/id/silverlan
-    Made great contributions to GMod over the years with different contents/addons.
+    Made great contributions to Gmod over the years with different contents/addons.
     I used parts of Half Life Renaissance weapon's code to re-create specific HL1 weapons.
     Not seeking explicit permission for custom use as steam profile stats: